Toni Morrison, Whose Soaring Novels Were Rooted In Black Lives, Dies At 88

 Her first book, The Bluest Eye, was published in 1970.
 It's a tale about a dark-skinned little girl who believes blue eyes will make her beautiful and cherished.

-Piper Huguley, a professor at Spelman College in Atlanta, remembers how she felt when she read The Bluest Eye as a college student.
-It helped her see "colorism and its connection to self-loathing, and how deeply embedded that could go," she says.
+Piper Huguley, a professor at Spelman College in Atlanta, recalled how she felt when she read The Bluest Eye as a college student.
+It helped her see "colorism and its connection to self-loathing, and how deeply embedded that could go," she said.
 It was a theme Morrison explored further in her 2015 book God Help the Child.

-Huguley says that kind of frankness about race has made Morrison's work essential reading.
-"She exists in a class we call Seminal Writers, that every English major must take," Huguley explains.
-"That means she belongs for us here at Spelman, and no doubt elsewhere, as part of the African-American literary canon, that is, an author who must be read."
+Huguley said that kind of frankness about race has made Morrison's work essential reading.
+"She exists in a class we call Seminal Writers, that every English major must take," Huguley explained.
+"That means she belongs for us here at Spelman, and no doubt elsewhere, as part of the African American literary canon, that is, an author who must be read."

 Morrison's stories weave between the familiar and the fantastical: In Song of Solomon, a key element was an ancient folk tale about black people flying away from enslavement and back home to Africa.
 The theme of mother-daughter love runs through several books, such as Beloved and A Mercy, in which women make terrible sacrifices for their children.

 These are books that focus, without apology or explanation, on black lives.
-And in 1998, she told talk show host Charlie Rose she had no interest in making white characters more central to her stories.
+And in 1998, as a guest on a talk show, she said she had no interest in making white characters more central to her stories.

-"I've spent my entire writing life trying to make sure that the white gaze was not the dominant one in any of my books," she said."
+"I've spent my entire writing life trying to make sure that the white gaze was not the dominant one in any of my books," she said.

-Morrison was grounded in the black cultural liberationist art of the 1960s, says Richard Yarborough, who teaches African-American literature at UCLA.
-She and others in that generation "expressed their mission" by focusing on black lives, he says.
+Morrison was grounded in the black cultural liberationist art of the 1960s, said Richard Yarborough, who teaches African American literature at UCLA.
+She and others in that generation "expressed their mission" by focusing on black lives, he said.

-And generations of black women writers, no matter their genre, have been touched by her: "Morrison is such a monumental figure, that there is no way you could write about black women's experiences without taking her into account," he says.
+And generations of black women writers, no matter their genre, have been touched by her.
+"Morrison is such a monumental figure, that there is no way you could write about black women's experiences without taking her into account," he said.

 She showed, by example, the validity of black, female lives.
 And through her many "once upon a times," Morrison's expansive vision of black humanity now resonates around the globe.